Are You Doing All You Can to Keep Your New Members Engaged?

 How associations are measuring the success of their new member engagement programs

 What tools are being used in new member engagement

 Budgetary data on new member engagement programs tracking return on investment, percent of budget as percent of total revenue, renewal rates and more.

 Thank you again to all of our study participants and sponsors who made this study possible.
 We had over 100 organizations who submitted data to over 70% of our study questions, exceeding our initial expectations.
 We look forward to delivering results soon!

 A special thanks to our research partners for this study...

 While data collection for the study’s aggregate report has closed, participation is still ongoing for dynamic reporting through this study, and all organizations who meet submission thresholds will have access to personalized reports.

 Sign up today to gain access to best practices and trend data.
 See where your organization stands compared to others!

 Use the link below to create your account and start entering data:

-Study results will be released in the fall of 2017.
+Study results will be released in December 2017.
 All participants will receive access to study results that include personal benchmarks of your organization's performance against the data collected from the industry.